-IM-AER2 Resilience in the natural environment environment 174 is resulting in sustainable social, cultural, and economic well-being for all communities including Kāi climate change and there are observable changes in community behaviour towards more sustainable lifestyles.
+IM-AER2Resilience in the natural environmentenvironmentsocial, cultural, and economic well-being for all communities including Kāi Tahu.

-Tahu.

-IM-AER3 Communities, including Kāi Tahu, are aware of the potential impacts of
+IM-AER3Communities, including Kāi Tahu, are aware of the potential impacts of climate change and there are observable changes in community behaviour towards more sustainable lifestyles.